 It is a statutory target for each council that local development planning applications will be processed from the date valid to decision issued or withdrawal date within an average of 15 weeks.

-The average processing time for local applications brought to a decision or withdrawal during the most recent quarter (Q3 2021/22) was 18.4 weeks, this is up over the quarter from 16.2 weeks, and up when compared to the same period the previous year (17.0 weeks).
-With exception of Q2 2020/21 this is the highest quarterly processing time for local applications since 2015/16.
+The average processing time for local applications brought to a decision or withdrawal during the most recent quarter (Q1 2022/23) was 16.6 weeks, exceeding the statutory target of 15 weeks.
+This is down over the quarter from 19.2 weeks, and up when compared to the same period the previous year (15.8 weeks).

-When comparing Q3 2021/22 with the same period in 2020/21, in seven of the 11 councils processing times during October to December 2021 were lower than they were for the same period a year earlier, three councils reported an increase and one remained the same.
+When comparing Q1 2022/23 with the same period in 2021/22, in five of the 11 councils processing times during April to June 2022 were lower than they were for the same period a year earlier.
+In five councils the processing times were higher, and in one council there was no change.